yehaha9876/gitlab/doc/ci/examples/browser_performance.md

-# Analyze website performance with Sitespeed.io
+# Analyze website performance with the Sitespeed.io container

-This example shows how to run [Sitespeed.io][sitespeed] on your code by using GitLab CI and Sitespeed using Docker-in-Docker.
+This example shows how to run the [Sitespeed.io container][sitespeed-container] on your code by using GitLab CI and [Sitespeed][sitespeed] using Docker-in-Docker.

 First, you need a GitLab Runner with the [docker-in-docker executor][dind].